 Amtrak Flex Dining Wrap-Up

 While Flex Dining is not everyone’s favorite, I found the most recent meals on the train tasty and serve their intended purpose.
 It is nice that Amtrak has expanded its offerings and switched from only cold options to mainly warm ones.

-While the program has changed over the years, including its flexibility, it is more flexible for passengers getting on a late train or off the peak hours of meals.
+While the program has changed over the years, including its flexibility, it is more flexible for passengers getting on a late train or getting off during the peak hours of meals.